Practice Focus

 parts/plural welcoming

-embodied anti racist “practising” / anti oppressive / decolonising
+embodied anti racist “practising” / anti oppressive / decolonising/ cultural humility

 intersectional, sex positive, pro choice